gavin-ho1/canvas-gpa-calculator/README.md

    - Writes over Better Canvas' GPA calculator

 ## Installation Guide
-1. Download zip file from lastest release (or just source code) and unzip
+1. Download zip file from [lastest release](https://github.com/gavin-ho1/canvas-gpa-calculator/releases/latest) and unzip
 2. In your browser, go to chrome://extensions/ in your browser
 3. Enable dev mode, then select the button labeled "Load unpacked"
 4. Select the unzipped file directory and then run in any `instructure.com` subdomain, must be the grades section of an individual course